EIarisLab/ElarisLab/README.md

 Built to explore, predict, and protect the evolving blockchain frontier.
 From smart contract insights to protocol foresight, Elaris helps you stay informed before the threat arrives.

 > Research ahead.
 Act ahead.
-Stay ahead — with Elaris.
+Stay ahead — with Elaris

 ---